PolicyPad: Collaborative Prototyping of LLM Policies: LLM Policy Prototyping

-Our observations in Section \ref{s:formative} posed challenges that are not foreign to HCI; well-established concepts and methods in UX design and prototyping can offer help in mitigating these challenges.
-We now use this insight to conceptualize \textbf{LLM policy prototyping} (henceforth ``policy prototyping'' for brevity), an emerging practice by which groups of individuals can synchronously collaborate on designing an LLM behavioral policy.
-Specifically, we map observations we identified in Section \ref{s:form-opportunities} to relevant UX methods, which are then mapped to their usage in policy prototyping.
-This is depicted in Table \ref{t:mapping}.
-We focus our work on \textit{low-fidelity} policy prototypes (row 2 in Table \ref{t:mapping})---artifacts with the primary goal of eliciting and integrating group perspectives on responsible model behavior, rather than a high-fidelity, ``production-ready'' policy.
+In this work, we focus on \textit{low-fidelity} policy prototypes---artifacts with the primary goal of eliciting and integrating group perspectives on responsible model behavior, rather than a high-fidelity, ``production-ready'' policy.
 We leave the translation of low- to high-fidelity policies to future work.

 Concretely, we propose policy prototyping for a policy $P$ in domain $D$ to involve the following activities, as illustrated in Figure~\ref{fig:polipro-flow}. \begin{enumerate} \item Policy designers review a small set of scenarios that accurately depict real-world use of AI in a specific domain.
 This allows designers to better understand current AI behavior and contexts of use. \item Informed by the scenarios, designers finalize a set of heuristics they will use to ensure $P$ preserves its quality and focus across many iterations. \item Guided by the heuristics, designers collaboratively draft policy statements that they believe will lead to more responsible model behavior in $D$. \item Designers test a policy-informed model that acts in accordance with $P$ with existing scenarios.
 New scenarios, heuristics, and policy statements may be created based on insights from testing and discussions with other designers.
 The process then repeats until the prototyping session concludes. \end{enumerate}